 - Make profitability matter: Consider the question we are often asked: “How do we get people to look at and understand the profitability results, let alone actually utilize them?”
 As we discussed previously, this often requires a cultural change for the organization, starting at the top.
 One critical element of that cultural change is making profitability matter.
 This can be achieved by tying the compensation of your department managers, line-of-business owners, branch managers, loan officers, etc., to actual profitability results.
 If their compensation is tied to the results, the results will matter to them.

-Based on our survey results (see Blog #1 in this series), it appears that many institutions will be undertaking actions in this area in the near future.
+Based on our survey results, it appears that many institutions will be undertaking actions in this area in the near future.
 Hopefully the information presented in this three-part series was helpful.
-We invite you to look on our resources page for additional reference materials, such as white papers, eBooks, case studies, and more.